11 Bunk Beds That Your Kids Won’t Want to Outgrow

 Summer camps, boat cabins, and college dorms—bunk beds don’t usually appear in glamorous places.
-Even think back to the ones you had when you were a child: More likely than not, they were a purely utilitarian way to save some space.
+Even think back to the one you had as a child: More likely than not, it was a purely utilitarian way to save some space.
 But it doesn’t have to be that way!
 Some of the coolest kids’ rooms we’ve seen lately have bunks—and between the bold colors and mini architectural feats, they’re the perfect mix of form and function.

 The Arched One

 The original: This green stunner is a Sarah Sherman Samuel original.
-Inspired by a circus tent motif, the design pro DIY-ed it in a weekend.
+Inspired by a circus tent motif, the design pro DIYed it in one weekend.
 We love the unusual curved silhouette, which takes an already impressive display to a whole new level.